-During 2021 and 2020, there were no losses due to default of a borrower or the lending agent.
+During the years ended December 31, 2022 and 2021, there were no losses due to default of a borrower or the lending agent.
 The contract with the Plan requires the lending agent to indemnify the Plan if borrowers fail to return the securities (and if the collateral is inadequate to replace the securities lent) or fail to pay the Plan for income distributions by the issuers of securities while the securities are on loan.